 - Who should address or repair the harms?

-Restorative justice can in many cases offer a much more inclusive and personal approach to addressing harms.
+In general, RJ can offer a more inclusive and personal approach to addressing harms.
 In cases of serious crime it does not obviate the need to sanction or punish offenders, as it has generally proven not to be an especially effective alternative to adjudication.
-On the other hand, RJ can enable the personal needs of victims to be more fully considered during the process of adjudication.
-This is very different from the traditional system, which effectively excludes victims from almost every aspect of adjudication – as if the State itself were the party harmed; as if the victimization or violation were not personal.
-But victimization is personal, and therein lies the promise of restorative justice.
+On the other hand, RJ can enable the needs of Victims and Survivors to be more fully considered during the adjudication process.
+This is very different from the traditional system, which has often effectively excluded Victims and Survivors from almost every aspect of adjudication — except as “witnesses” — as if the State itself were the party harmed; as if the victimization or violation were not personal.
+But victimization is personal, and therein lies the most hopeful promise of restorative justice.

-At its most elegant, restorative justice insists that offenders be held personally accountable for what they have done – as distinct from being merely punished — because punishment alone is not enough.
-When Offenders are more personally accountable, which usually means facing their victims directly in order to listen as they describe the impacts of the crimes, there is a dramatic increase in the victims’ sense of “being heard.”
-By the same token, when harms to victims are addressed – as opposed to harms to the law – the hope for achieving a sense of “justice” among victims is also dramatically increased.
-Thus, two of the most critically important needs for victims in the aftermath of victimization – a sense of being heard, and a sense of justice – can sometimes be more effectively enabled through restorative justice practices than through our traditional approaches.
-Unfortunately, unless the restorative justice practices are sufficiently “victim-centered,” or focused on the needs of victims, these practices can also imperil victims – by bringing risks for emotional re-victimization by Offenders — or by inappropriately trained mediators or facilitators.
+At its most elegant, RJ insists that Offenders be held to more personal account for what they have done — as distinct from being merely punished — because punishment alone is not enough.
+When Offenders are more personally accountable, which usually means facing their victims directly as they describe the impacts of the crimes, there is a dramatic increase in those victims’ sense of “being heard.”
+By the same token, when harms to victims are addressed — as opposed to harms to the law, or to society — the sense of “justice” among victims is also increased.
+Thus, two of the most important needs for victims in the aftermath of victimization — a sense of being heard, and a sense of justice — can sometimes be more effectively enabled through RJ practices than through traditional justice.
+But unless the RJ practices are sufficiently “Victim-Centered,” the practices can imperil Victims/Survivors — by bringing innumerable risks for emotional re-victimization by Offenders — or by inappropriately trained mediators or facilitators.

-The risk for re-victimization of victims has become more significant as the field of restorative justice work has attracted individuals of heart and conscience who believe deeply in the power of “reconciliation” and “forgiveness” for victims and offenders – but who have little or no direct understanding of the depth of the victim experience, or the effects of trauma and post-trauma.
-Or the realities of the offender experience, for that matter, do they always truly understand the nature and experience of Offenders, or of their thinking and behaviors.
-Thus, the field has experienced a shift in recent years, a shift has been occurring in the field, effectively altering the meaning of restorative justice in some circles to emphasize its healing potential for Offenders — without much regard for the true needs of Victims/Survivors.
+The risk for re-victimization of Victims has become more significant as the field of RJ work has drawn individuals of heart and conscience who believe deeply in the power of “reconciliation” and “forgiveness” for Victims and Offenders — but who have little or no direct understanding of the Victim/Survivor experience, or the effects upon them of trauma and post-trauma.
+Nor, for that matter, do they always truly understand the nature and experience of Offenders, or of their thinking and behaviors.
+Thus, the field has experienced a shift in recent years, wherein the meaning of Restorative Justice in some circles has been effectively altered to emphasize its healing potential for Offenders — without much regard for the true needs of Victims/Survivors.

-This and other factors have led some victims’ rights groups to launch a victim-centered initiative called “parallel justice” to counter the tendency of our traditional criminal justice system to confer more rights upon the accused than upon victims, and restorative justice thinking to focus more on offenders than victims.
-Thus, what began as an opportunity to allow harms to victims to be acknowledged in personal ways by offenders has, in some cases, left victims feeling further victimized – by imposing uninvited and sometimes repugnant ideas of “peacemaking” or “reconciliation” or “balance” or “forgiveness” upon them.
-This is the peril of restorative justice practices that are insufficiently victim-centered.
+This and other factors have led committed victim advocates to establish such victim-centered initiatives as Parallel Justice, to counter our traditional justice system’s tendencies to protect the rights of the accused more than the rights of victims, and to counter the thinking about RJ that focuses more on offenders than on victims.
+So what originally began as an opportunity to allow harms to victims to be acknowledged in personal ways by offenders — as with Restitution — has sometimes left Victims/Survivors feeling even further victimized — by imposing uninvited and sometimes repugnant ideas of “reconciliation” or “balance” or “forgiveness” or “peacemaking” upon them.
+This is the peril of insufficiently Victim-Centered RJ practices.

-For victims/survivors engaged by the idea and potential of restorative justice, there are opportunities worth exploring – as long as they remain aware that the words will mean different things to different people, depending on their frame of reference.
-Restorative justice practices that are firmly and unambiguously anchored in addressing the needs of victims can be simultaneously sensitive to the needs of offenders as they start to comprehend the effects of their choices and actions upon those Victims/Survivors.
-When this “sensitivity” to Offenders is anchored by facilitators in service to the Victims/Survivors’ needs, it offers great promise for satisfaction among Victims/Survivors — even when the degrees of victimization and violation are indescribably horrific.
-But it’s important to know that “restorative justice” and “balanced justice” approaches can sometimes fail at understanding enough about the victim experience; as can the so-called “victim-sensitive” practices.
-But if the overall notion of restorative justice appeals to you, inquire into the underlying philosophy of specific programs.
-And accept no less than a clearly and completely “victim-centered” approach that also emphasizes offender accountability.
-The ongoing journey to healing from victimization and violation should not have to be a “balancing” act, nor should it require “reconciliation,” unless that is explicitly what the Victim/Survivor wishes for, as an outcome.
+For Victims/Survivors who are compelled by the idea and potential of RJ, there are options worth exploring — as long as they are aware that the phrase will mean very different things to different practitioners, depending on the practitioner’s frame of reference.
+But at the same time, RJ practices that are firmly and unambiguously anchored in addressing the needs of Victims/Survivors can be simultaneously sensitive to the needs of Offenders as they begin to comprehend the effects of their choices and actions upon those Victims/Survivors.
+When this “sensitivity” to Offenders is anchored by facilitators in service to the Victims/Survivors’ needs, it offers great promise for satisfaction among Victims/Survivors — even when the degrees of victimization are truly horrific.
+But it’s important to know that “restorative” and “balanced” justice approaches, and even “victim-sensitive” approaches, can fail Victims/Survivors when facilitators understand too little about the victimization experience.
+Facilitators should make clear to survivors who are drawn to the ideals of RJ that a thoroughly and completely Victim-Centered approach that simultaneously emphasizes Offender accountability is the safest and surest route to averting re-victimization of Victims/Survivors.
+Their journey toward healing and justice should not have to be “balancing act,” nor should it require “reconciliation,” unless that is explicitly what the Victim/Survivor wishes for, as an outcome.